Normal Community West High School: Soccer

 In the school's short existence, the girls soccer team has won four Big Twelve Conference titles, along with two IHSA State Tournament qualifications, and a third place finish at the IHSA State Tournament in 2008, a second place finish at the IHSA State Tournament in 2014, and a fourth place finish at the IHSA tournament in 2018.

+Marching Band

+Normal West Marching Band (1995-2018)

+The Normal West Marching Band was a highly decorated program in its 23-year existence.
+The band was directed by Lisa Preston (1995-2018) and Ryan Budzinski (2006-2018).
+The marching band, which won a Class 4A State Championship in 2008, has been awarded numerous other awards, including being the 2017 Sugar Bowl Parade and Field Show Grand Champion, winning the 2008 Greater St. Louis Silver Division Championship, being a three-time finalist at the Fiesta Bowl National Band Championships, being a Bands of America Regional Finalist and Regional Class Champion, and being a Bands of America Grand National Championship Semi-Finalist, among other awards.

-Band
+The Normal Marching Band (2018-Present)

-The Normal Community West Marching Band has had many achievements including, qualifying for the semifinals at Bands of America Grand Nationals in 1997, qualifying for Finals at the 1999 St. Louis Regional, appearing in the Fiesta Bowl parade in 2002, 2008, and 2012, winning their division in 2002 and placing 5th in Finals at the Field Competition in 2008.
-In 2008, the Normal Community West Marching Band won their division in the State of Illinois Invitational Marching Band Festival, the de facto state championship.
+The Normal Marching Band is the combined marching bands of Normal Community West High School and Normal Community High School, which combined in 2018.
+The combined bands are co-directed by Ryan Budzinski and Paul Carter.
+Since its creation, the Normal Marching Band has been named the Class 6A Illinois State Marching Band Champions 3 times (2022, 2023, 2024), as well as the Governor's Grand Champion at the Illinois Marching Band Championships 2 times (2021, 2024).
+In 2025, the band was invited to be a performer in the 2025 London New Year's Day Parade.
+Previous directors include Lisa Preston (2018-2022), Lance Meadows (2018-2021), and George York.

 Demographics

 According to the Illinois State Board of Education Report Card, 70.9% of the student population in 2021 was Caucasian, 12.5% was black, 7.9% was non-white Hispanic, 2.6% was Asian, 0.4% was Indigenous, and 0.1% was Pacific Islander.
 The gender makeup of the school was 51.1% male and 48.9% female.
 Approximately 30.8% of students were low income, and 19.1% had a disability.
 The Report Card also reported that 0.4% of students were homeless.